Random Utility and Limited Consideration: Comparison with Models of Stochastic Choice

-As explained in the previous section, randomness arising from limited consideration as in $\rcg$ and $\mm$ can be rationalized under the umbrella of random utility.
+As explained previously, randomness arising from limited consideration as in $\rcg$ and $\mm$ can be rationalized under the umbrella of random utility for a fixed frame.
 However, $\la$ allows for behavior that is inconsistent with regularity.
 Therefore $\la$ is not nested in $\rumo$.
 By construction our model $\rhrc$ generalizes $\rum$ by allowing for independent variation in choices due to limited consideration.
 In particular, $\rhrc$ is $\rumo$ defined over $X$ (what we call, equivalently, $\rum$) when the stochastic choice rule is such that $m_A(D)=\Char{D=A}$.
 We call this model $\rum$.